Shafted: Australia

 An Australian version of the show starring Red Symons ran between 11 February to 5 April 2002 on the Nine Network.
+The show was axed in April 2002 due to poor ratings.
+Only one time in the show, two contestants chose to share and won a lot of money.

-If, in the final round of this version, one contestant decided to shaft while the other contestant decided to share, the person who shafted would not only win all of the cash (which is the total winnings of the two finalists) but would get to play in the next game with the title of "Master Shafter".
+In this version, if in the final round one contestant decided to shaft while the other contestant decided to share, the person who shafted would not only win all of the cash (which is the total winnings of the two finalists) but would get to play in the next game with the title of "Master Shafter".
 When the series started, the other contestants knew who the master shafter was, and that person was regularly eliminated first.
 This was later changed so that the master shafter was not revealed to the other contestants until the very end of the show.
-The show was axed in April 2002 due to poor ratings.
-Only one time in the show, two contestants chose to share and won a lot of money.

 Also in the Australian version, contestants can bid up to $500 where the contestant who makes the highest bid gets eliminated in the first round.
 Unlike the British version, the majority of the questions that were asked were toss-up questions.
 From round two onwards, the current player with the highest amount picks one of the four topics where a set of questions are given out for the contestants to answer.
 Before this could happen, contestants must make a bid as to how much money they are willing to risk for every question they get correct.
 If two or more pick the same bid, the one who locked their bid the fastest will get it and the next contestants bid will be $5 less to avoid two or more players having the same bid.

 During the set of questions, contestants buzz in for a chance to answer and win or lose their bidding amount for every question they answer correctly or not.
 A player who loses all of their money is locked out for the rest of the round.
 After the set, half of a question is read for the contestants where they must bid an amount to have the right of answering the question.
 The highest bidder gets a chance to answer it with the second half of that question revealed.
 After this, the contestant with the highest score has the right to eliminate another contestant.
 That eliminated contestant has thirty seconds to persuade that contestant to stay in the game.
 (One time a contestant didn't bother and wanted to be eliminated.)
 Then the contestant must decide whether to stick with their decision or change their mind, if they change their mind, that contestant is eliminated and gets no say to save themselves.
 At the end of the round, all contestants have the same amount equal to the leader.